mightybs/samurailink3.com/source/hireme/cv/index.markdown

 * Extremely experienced in the medical industry, dealing with the care, as well as, administrative/business side of the medical industry.
 * Hardware and software troubleshooting, understands OSX systems, possesses extensive knowledge of Windows and Unix (Linux) systems, extremely experienced with computer security / data encryption, and adept at acquiring new technological knowledge.
+* Skilled at building and deploying web applications using PHP or Ruby on Rails.
 * Friendly and professional, proven history of reliability, superb people-skills, and excellent at explaining complex technology to non-technical users and clients.
 * Built and configured Linux servers capable of secured network storage (accessible through any internet connection), multi-user web hosting packages (Including WordPress, phpBB, flat hosting, Ruby on Rails, and many others), SSH configuration and administration, media streaming, and automated network analysis.
 * Creating and maintaining enterprise-level Linux SAMBA Primary Domain Controllers.